HMS Hawkins (D86): Construction and career

 Hawkins, named after Admiral Sir John Hawkins, one of the leaders of the fleet that defeated the Spanish Armada in 1588, has been the only ship of her name to serve in the Royal Navy.
 The ship was ordered in December 1915, laid down by HM Dockyard, Chatham on 3 June 1916, launched on 1 October 1917 and completed on 23 July 1919.
 Hawkins was the flagship of the 5th Light Cruiser Squadron on the China Station by September 1920 and continued in that role for the next eight years.
 She returned to Chatham on 12 November 1928 to undergo a refit that involved the removal of her four coal-fired boilers and the remaining eight oil-fired boilers modified to partially offset the loss of the other boilers.
 The ship's turbines were now rated at 55000 shp to give her a speed of 29.5 kn.
 The coal-fired boiler room was converted into an oil tank which increased her storage capacity to 2600 LT and boosted her range by 20%.
 Her three-inch AA guns were replaced by an equal number of 4 in Mk V AA guns which were controlled by a Mk I HACS gunnery director.
 The ship was now equipped with the 15-inch rangefinder in the HACS director and three 12-inch rangefinders.

 Hawkins recommissioned on 31 December 1929 and became the flagship of the 2nd Cruiser Squadron of the Atlantic Fleet until she reduced to the reserve on 5 May 1930.
 The ship was recommissioned again in September 1932 to become the flagship of the 4th Cruiser Squadron on the East Indies Station, but was again reduced to reserve in April 1935.
 The terms of the London Naval Treaty meant that Hawkins had to be demilitarised in 1937–1938 and she had all her 7.5-inch guns and the above-water torpedo tubes removed.
-In September of the latter year Hawkins became a cadet training ship.
+From July 1937 she was the flagship of Vice-Admiral Max Horton, Vice-Admiral Commanding Reserve Fleet.
+In June 1938 this duty passed to HMS Effingham.
+In September 1938 Hawkins became a cadet training ship.